ArgonDesign/alogic/doc/fsms.md

 sites, and the compiler will take care of resuming execution of the correct code when a function returns.
 The required size of the return stack is determined automatically by the compiler, unless the FSM is recursive, as described below.
-The theoretically minded reader will note that this function call model means that Alogic FSMs actually are more akin to pushdown automata in their capabilities than traditional finite state machines.
+The theoretically-minded reader will note that this function call model means that Alogic FSMs actually are more akin to pushdown automata in their capabilities than traditional finite state machines.